 - Maintaining website integrity and uptime

-Listing the top use cases will help in choosing relevant logs and selecting a SIEM system.
+Listing the top use cases will help in choosing relevant logs and selecting a SIEM tool.
 The next step will be to look at the available services and picking the one which is best suited for the organization’s goals.

 Dealing with the complexity of SIEM Security